-Meet colonial women who will share true tales of the Black experience in Philadelphia and listen to our storytellers as they share little-known stories about the city’s Free Black community in the 18th century and beyond.
+Meet colonial women who will share true tales of the Black experience in Philadelphia and listen to Ince Upon A Nation Storytellers share little-known stories about the city’s Free Black community in the 18th century and beyond.
 These Black History Month programs at the Betsy Ross House are FREE.

-From 11 a.m. to 4 p.m. each Saturday in February, meet Ona Judge or Sarah Bass Allen and learn about their fascinating lives and experiences as Black women in colonial Philadelphia.
+From 11am to 3pm each Saturday in February, meet Ona Judge or Margaret Woodby and learn about their fascinating lives and experiences as Black women in colonial Philadelphia.

 Ona Judge was enslaved by George Washington’s family and brought with him, along with seven other enslaved people, to Philadelphia during his presidency.
 She fled one day when the Washingtons were preparing to return to Virginia between sessions of Congress.